mstuart2097/Lab5/README.md

 library("Lab5")
 ```

 This package consists of a data set containing the raw vote totals for Donald Trump and Hillary Clinton for each of Iowa's 99 counties from 2016 elections.
-By using the `proportion` function in `Lab5` package we calculated the functions by row (by default).
+By using the `proportion` function in `Lab5` package we calculated the proportions of vote counts.

 ```r
 data("Iowa")